sivahuang77/citrux-cli/docs/cli/custom-commands.md

 > /refactor:pure
 ```

-Gemini CLI will then execute the multi-line prompt defined in your TOML file.
+Citrux CLI will then execute the multi-line prompt defined in your TOML file.